South Florida H-2A employer pays $21K after US Department of Labor uncovers guest worker visa program violations

 News Release

-For more information about the FLSA and other laws enforced by the division, contact the agency’s toll-free helpline at 866-4US-WAGE (487-9243).
-Learn more about the Wage and Hour Division and use its search tool if you think you may be owed back wages collected by the division.
+The division offers multiple compliance assistance resources, including an agriculture compliance assistance toolkit, to provide employers the information they need to comply with the law.
+For more information about MSPA, H-2A and other laws enforced by the division, contact its toll-free helpline at 866-4US-WAGE (487-9243).
+Learn more about the Wage and Hour Division, including a search tool to use if you think you may be owed back wages collected by the Division.

 Agency